karthikkappagantula/my_tech_notes/aws_learning/README.md

 [Top](#table-of-contents-)
 * * *
 ### AWS Service Catalog
-Provides the abilit to implements IT Service Catalog in AWS.
+Provides the ability to implements IT Service Catalog in AWS.
 Usually used for larger organizations that have formal IT processes.

 Service Catalog is a product which allows administrators to define products and portfolios(groups of products and configuration).
 Users can be allowed to self-service deploy these products without the usual IAM permissions required to do so directly with AWS services.